 Regardless of where you begin your certification journey, to move from one level to the next requires completion of Continuing Education Units (CEU).
-CEUs are the building blocks of training, that when put together with experience move you to the next certification level and ultimately to professional status as a Certified Petroleum Professional.
-You can CEUs by submitting training course information to the educational review board for credit consideration.
-You also gain CEUs for experience by filling out an online work history for the NPMA educational committee’s review.
+CEU are the building blocks of training, that when put together with experience move you to the next certification level and ultimately to professional status as a CPP.
+You can gain CEU by submitting training course information to the educational review board for credit consideration.
+You also gain CEU for experience by submitting work, education, and training history for the NPMA educational committee’s review.
 The committee recommends a number of CEU equivalents to the NPMA education board for approval.

 Following successful completion of all requirements for a particular certification level, NPMA will provide the individual with a signed certificate with the official NPMA seal to publicly acknowledge the individual’s significant milestone.

-So why wait, sign up today to start your journey towards becoming a Certified Petroleum Professional!
+So why wait, sign up today to start your journey towards becoming a CPP!